markitosgv/JWTRefreshTokenBundle/README.md

 2. Create the object class.

-If you are using the Doctrine ORM, the below contents should be placed at `src/Entity/RefreshToken.php`:
+If you are using the Doctrine ORM, the below contents should be placed at `src/Entity/RefreshToken.php` (use annotations OR attributes):

 ```php
 <?php